tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 If the user's SIM has changed recently, we display an Alert to the user.
 If the SIM hasn't changed, we perform the Firebase phone authentication.

 UI updates need to be done on the main queue so are wrapped in `DispatchQueue.main.async{ ... }` which ensures that all updates to the UI will be safely executed without causing any issues.

+ You also restore the UI controls back to their original state as before so that the user can re-execute the workflow if needed.

 That's it!
 You’ve successfully integrated **tru.ID** SIMCheck with swap detection with your iOS application and can securely sign-in with your Phone on Firebase.